MysteryPancake/Houdini-Fun/README.md

 | [Download the HIP file!](./hips/weyl_sequence.hiplc?raw=true) |
 | --- |

-## Animated spiral
+## Spiral animation

-Simple animation I made for Vexember 2025 on the CGWiki Discord.
+Made for Vexember 2025 on the CGWiki Discord.
 The core idea was picking the target prim to move towards by offsetting the current prim index with wrapping.

 The prims form a circle as they travel, even though I didn't use `sin()` or `cos()` anywhere.